15 Proven Ways to Create the Illusion of Depth in Art

 The contrast between the dark and light areas decreases, as does the amount of details, as an object is farther away.

-That is to say, when drawing or painting, areas with high contrast will come forward and areas with less contrast will recede.
+That is to say, when drawing or painting, areas with high contrast come forward, and areas with less contrast recede.

 Example: